-She explores her own interest in the concept of memory as an emotional experience.
-She uses her paintings as an expressive tool to explore how the memory of a time, person or place can become warped; faded out against our will or kept vivid in a way that provides much needed comfort, or an overwhelming discomfort.
-The memory itself evolves from its origins into a new event.
+Glasgow based artist Michelle Campbell’s work explores her interest in the concept of memory and its response to an emotional experience.
+Her paintings are an expressive tool that challenge how the memory of a time, person or place can become warped; faded out against our will or kept vivid in a way that provides much needed comfort, or an overwhelming discomfort.
+Memory itself evolves from its origins into a new event.

 Michelle’s subject matter varies, occasionally constructing abstract imagery to create an emotional narrative through colour and form.
 She often uses landscapes of places she’s visited as a symbolic foundation in which to build memories on to; transforming geophysical locations into permanent emotional landscapes.